ratuljain/csci720-proj/README.md

 ### Introduction:
-This is the README.md file for instruction to use the term project usage.
+This README.md file provides instructions to use the term project.

 ### Requirements: